|

 DR:feb,mar,apr,jul,dec

-Setophaga (formerly Dendroica) pinus chrysoleuca
+(formerly Dendroica) pinus chrysoleuca

 (resident

-subspecies endemic to Hispaniola)
+subspecies endemic in Hispaniola)

 - Prairie Warbler (*) (ph) ______ BH